harper357/bam_spot_check/README.md

 A tool to spot check BAM files by sending 10 reads to the NCBI BLAST server.

-Warning!
+Warnings:
     Try not to use this repeatedly in rapid succession.
 NCBI will ban you.
+    This is the usual use at your own risk, I take no responsibility for anything.

 Input:
     BAM file OR FASTA file OR nucleotide sequence